William Munro, 12th Baron of Foulis: Clan battles

 There are two traditional stories of clan battles involving the Clan Munro during William's chieftaincy.
 Both are called the Battle of Drumchatt but there does not appear to be any contemporary evidence for either of the battles.

 The first is said to have taken place in 1497 when Alexander MacDonald of Lochalsh rebelled against the king.
-He invaded Rosshire and was defeated in battle at Drumchatt by the Munros and Mackenzies, who were the king's allies.
+He invaded Ross-shire and was defeated in battle at Drumchatt by the Munros and Mackenzies, who were the king's allies.
 This version of events is recorded by early 19th-century historian Donald Gregory and seems to be accepted by modern historians.
 However, late 19th-century historian Alexander Mackenzie disputes the Munro’s presence at the battle.

 The second battle at Drumchatt is said to have taken place in 1501 and was fought between the Munros and Mackenzies.
 According to Alexander Mackenzie, Sir William Munro led a force of 900 men to attack the Mackenzies but were defeated by just 140 Mackenzies.
 However, there is no historical evidence for this story.